threefoldfoundation/threefold_data/content/blog/tf_chain/tf_chain.md

 <br/>

 By providing a solid, mature and secure layer for custom blockchains, Substrate is built for adoption.
 The blockchain framework was built with the programming language Rust and is modular by design.
-Choosing Substrate allowed our development team to leverage great blockchain constructs and efficiently build TF Chain instead of re-inventing the wheel.
+Choosing Substrate allowed our developer team to leverage great blockchain constructs and efficiently build TF Chain instead of re-inventing the wheel.

 <br/>